mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    We recommend that readers refer to the tutorial on [DC power flow](@ref DCPowerFlowTutorials) for insights into the implementation.
+    We recommend that readers refer to the tutorial on [DC Power Flow Analysis](@ref DCPowerFlowTutorials) for insights into the implementation.

 ---